Mubende–Kakumiro–Kibaale–Kagadi Road

 Mubende–Kakumiro–Kibaale–Kagadi Road is a road in Uganda's Central Region and Western Region, connecting the towns of Mubende in Mubende District to Kakumiro, Kibaale and Kagadi in Kibaale District.

 Location

 The road starts at Mubende, at the Mubende–Kyegegwa–Kyenjojo–Fort Portal Road, about 150 km west of the Kampala, Uganda's capital and largest city.
 The road continues in a northerly direction to Kakumiro, about 32 km, north of Mubende.

 From Kakumiro, the road turns westwards to Kibaale, and then northwestwards to Kagadi where in joins the Kyenjojo–Kabwoya Road, a distance of about 75 km from Kakumiro.
 The coordinates of the road near Kibaale are 0°46'14.0"N, 31°05'17.0"E (Latitude:0.770556; Longitude:31.088056).

 Upgrading to bitumen

-As far back as 2010, the Uganda government began making plans to tarmac this road.
+As far back as 2010, the Ugandan government began making plans to tar this road.
 However, by May 2015, work on the road was yet to begin.
-As at November 2014, bid evaluation was ongoing.
+As at November 2014, bid evaluations were ongoing.
 The road works are fully funded by the government of Uganda.